 But what made Where the Crawdads Sing successful was already true before Covid.
 Covid just amplified it.

 In my opinion, the underlying, subconscious reason this book resonated with millions of people comes in two parts:

 - Kya lives in isolation.
 She’s an outcast.
 She’s on the outside looking in, and the increasingly rare social interaction is difficult, anxiety-inducing, and potentially disastrous.
 At a time when our interactions with others rely more and more upon social media, Kya is quite the relatable character, albeit in completely different circumstances.
 Which brings me to my second point:

 - While Kya’s is a familiar experience, the setting itself still provides readers with the escape they’re seeking.
 The story largely takes place in the marshes of North Carolina, a beautiful, enchanting, freeing setting for readers who are more and more stuck indoors.
 So we can connect with Kya on the basis of a mutual problem but also want to live in her world and be her friend.

 Plenty of books offer one of these elements–escapism or relatability–but this book manages to bring both to the table.
 Combined with good writing, a clever mystery, some romance, and a nice little twist at the end, Where the Crawdads Sing by Delia Owens delivers on such a high level that those of us wishing to sell millions of our own books should probably take note.

 I recommend reading it if you’d like an engrossing story with a good mystery, or if you’re a writer who’s interested in dissecting mega-bestsellers and trying to figure out what the author did right.
-Note that if you buy the book using any link on this site, I may receive a small commission through the Amazon Affiliate Program.

 Have you read Where the Crawdads Sing?
 If so, why do you think it’s sold millions of copies?